PerAnsSumm/peranssumm.github.io/content/docs/_index.md

 ## Introduction

-In recent years, healthcare community question-answering (CQA) forums have gained popularity, where users seek advice by posting healthcare-related questions and receiv- ing answers from other users.
-Even though these platforms are not necessarily fre- quented by experts, people often turn to them for their health-related inquiries for rea- sons such as the availability of free information, avoiding medical jargon, discomfort with discussing sensitive personal issues in person, and learning from the first-hand experiences of others [1].
-The answers provide various user perspectives, such as personal experiences, factual information, suggestions, and more.
+In recent years, healthcare community question-answering (CQA) forums have gained popularity, allowing users to seek advice by posting healthcare-related questions and receiving answers from other users.
+These answers provide an array of user perspectives, ranging from sharing personal experiences to providing factual information or offering suggestions.

-Traditionally, the CQA answer summarization task focuses on a single best-voted answer [2, 3] as a reference summary.
-However, a single answer does not capture all the perspectives offered in other responses.
-Moreover, a structured presentation of the information through perspective-specific summaries may be more useful for end users [4, 5].
-To address these gaps, we introduce a novel perspective-specific answer summarization task within a CQA setup.
+Traditionally, the CQA answer summarization task focuses on a single best-voted answer [1, 2] as a reference summary.
+However, a single answer often fails to capture the diverse perspectives presented across multiple answers.
+Providing the answers in structured, perspective-specific summaries could better serve the information needs of end users

+The PerAnsSumm shared task focuses on identifying and classifying perspective-specific spans (Task A) and generating perspective-specific summaries from the question-answer thread (Task B).

 <!--more-->